 Once the actual event has begun, you need to concentrate fully to make no contribution.
 Depending on the type of protocol - see above - you can now create notes.
 It is advisable to use a separate sheet for each agenda item; number these papers so you do not get mixed up.

-What do you do if you did not understand something or could not write fast enough?
+What do you do if you have not understood something exactly or could not write it down quickly enough?
 Quite simply: you ask.
 Everyone understands when you miss something.
-Of course, you should not ask too often ...
+Of course, you should not inquire too often ...

-If applications are made orally, it is advisable to read the transcript and have the applicant confirm that the application was properly recorded.
-When voting on applications, you must clearly state the result: "10 yes votes, 8 votes, 2 abstentions."
+If applications are made orally, it is advisable to read the transcript and have the applicant confirm that the application has been correctly noted.
+When voting on motions, you must record the result exactly: “10 votes in favor, 8 against, 2 abstentions.”

 Step 6: Fill the log footer